rakudo/rakudo/NOMMAP.markdown

 ## Work towards nom being master
 Get enough of the spectests passing for us to be ready to make nom into the master branch

+## Fix array/hash initialization
+my @a;  needs to initialize @a to be the Array type object (not an Array instance).
+Same for my %h and hashes.